 Students shall not take home technology equipment (hardware or software) without permission of the system administrator.

-14. Students shall not forge electronic mail messages or web pages.
+14. Students shall not falsify electronic mail messages or web pages.

 Enforcement

 Methods of Enforcement

 The district monitors all Internet communications, Internet usage and patterns of Internet usage.
 Students have no right of privacy to any Internet communications or other electronic files.
 The computer system is owned by the school district.
 As with any school property, any electronic files on the system are subject to search and inspection at any time.